-Cloud computing is a general term for anything that involves delivering hosted services over the Internet.
-These services are broadly divided into three categories: Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS).
+Cloud computing is a general term for anything that involves delivering hosted services over the internet.

 Cloud sourcing is an arrangement in which a company pays a third-party cloud hosting provider to deliver and support IT services that could be provided in-house.